 Understanding how your pup’s Fi Collar is currently communicating with Fi’s servers is key to maximizing battery life and overall performance.
 Depending on the activity, you’ll want to ensure the collar is accessing the right mode.

-The Fi Collar has three different ways it can connect to Fi Servers, and they are:
+The Fi Collar Series 2 has four different ways it can connect to Fi Servers, Fi Series 1 has three and they are:

 - The Fi Base (Bluetooth)